unshade/unraidctl/README.md

 You can find the required values in your unraid server settings.
 Please refer to this documentation if needed: [unraid API Documentation](https://docs.unraid.net/API/).

 When generating an API key, make sure it has the necessary permissions for the actions you want to perform with `unraidctl`.
 Please follow the least privilege principle and only grant the permissions that are absolutely necessary.

+# Architecture

+`unraidctl` is designed to be extensible, easy to test and debug.
+Logic is stored inside `internal` package.
+It uses the `pkg` package that you can also import as a library to interract with unraid.
+Every parts in `pkg` are using an interface and so can be changed with your implementation or mocked for testing purpose.
+One sub-command is one unraid subject (docker, vms, array).
+Keep-it-stoopid-simple.

 # Contributing